 Suggestions

-Add concrete, executable code examples showing how to create a webhook sender (e.g., Python/Node.js HTTP POST with payload, headers, retry logic, and signature verification).
+Add concrete, executable code examples showing how to create a webhook sender (e.g., Python/Node.js HTTP endpoint that sends webhook payloads with retry logic and signature verification).

-Define a clear multi-step workflow: 1) Configure endpoint URL, 2) Define payload schema, 3) Implement sending logic with retries, 4) Validate delivery with status code checks and error handling.
+Define a clear workflow: 1) Configure webhook endpoint URL, 2) Define payload schema, 3) Implement sending logic with retries, 4) Validate delivery with test endpoints, 5) Handle failures and logging.

 | Dimension | Reasoning | Score |